mhuang03/mhua-ng/src/lib/thoughts/proset.md

 ### notes

-ProSet was originally introduced to me by a [friend](https://www.pramodna.com/) in a physical format, which you can find [here](https://www.thegamecrafter.com/games/proset).
+ProSet was originally introduced to me by my friend [Pramod](https://www.pramodna.com/) in a physical format, which you can find [here](https://www.thegamecrafter.com/games/proset).